-A.Contraindications and warnings
+A. Contraindications and warnings

-1.Battery Safety:

-a.DO NOT ignore the specified instructions for use for lithium-ion batteries in medical diagnostic equipment.
-Failure to comply with specifications may result in accidents and the manufacturer will not accept liability.

-b.DO NOT leave a battery unused for long periods of time, as it may leak and damage the electronics.
+- 1. Battery Safety: - a.
+DO NOT ignore the specified instructions for use for lithium-ion batteries in medical diagnostic equipment.
+Failure to comply with specifications may result in accidents and the manufacturer will not accept liability. - b.
+DO NOT leave a battery unused for long periods of time, as it may leak and damage the electronics.
 If the equipment remains unused for more than one week, charge the battery using an IEC 60601-1 compliant power supply for a two-MOPP insulation system.
-Regularly check or replace the charging power supply.

-C.DO NOT charge the battery near sources of fire or heat.

-d.DO NOT use the equipment if the battery leaks or emits an odor.
-Turn off the equipment and contact your local representative.

-e.If the battery is not used for more than one month, store it between -20°C (-4°F) and 20°C (68°F).

-f.DO NOT attempt to disassemble the device yourself.
+Regularly check or replace the charging power supply. - c.
+DO NOT charge the battery near sources of fire or heat. - d.
+DO NOT use the equipment if the battery leaks or emits an odor.
+Turn off the equipment and contact your local representative. - e.
+If the battery is not used for more than one month, store it between -20°C (-4°F) and 20°C (68°F). - f.
+DO NOT attempt to disassemble the device yourself.
 The lithium battery may explode due to a short circuit.
-If abnormal behavior is noticed, turn off the equipment and contact your local representative g.DO NOT charge the battery near sources of fire or heat.

-2.Mechanical safety:

-a.DO NOT use on a patient who would be harmed by the application of ultrasound.

-b.DO NOT drop the probe or subject it to other types of mechanical shock or impact.

-Degraded performance or damage such as cracks or chips in the case may occur.

-C.DO NOT use the probe with high-frequency surgical equipment.
-Doing so may damage the equipment.

-f d.DO NOT use the product near strong electromagnetic fields, electromagnetic waves, and magnetic environments.
-There is a possibility of measurement errors or damage to the product.

-e.DO NOT operate this system in the presence of flammable gases.
+If abnormal behavior is noticed, turn off the equipment and contact your local representative. - g.
+DO NOT charge the battery near sources of fire or heat. - 2.
+Mechanical safety: - a.
+DO NOT use on a patient who would be harmed by the application of ultrasound. - b.
+DO NOT drop the probe or subject it to other types of mechanical shock or impact.
+Degraded performance or damage such as cracks or chips in the case may occur. - c.DO NOT use the product near strong electromagnetic fields, electromagnetic waves, and magnetic environments.
+There is a possibility of measurement errors or damage to the product. d.DO NOT operate this system in the presence of flammable gases.
 Explosion may occur.
-The system is not supported in AP/APG environments as defined by IEC 60601-1.
+The system is not supported in AP/APG environments as defined by IEC 60601-1. e.To avoid the risk of electric shock, always inspect the transducer before use. - Check the face, housing, and cable before use.
+DO NOT use if face is cracked, chipped, or torn; the carcass is damaged; or the cable is frayed.

 f.
-To avoid the risk of electric shock, always inspect the transducer before use.
-Check the face, housing, and cable before use.
-DO NOT use if face is cracked, chipped, or torn; the carcass is damaged; or the cable is frayed.

-g.DO NOT take the probe into an MRI environment.
-MRI-unsafe items should not enter the MRI scanner room and patients with MRI-unsafe devices should not be examined i.DO NOT allow the transducer to contact the patient if the transducer temperature is higher than 43°C (109°F).
+DO NOT take the probe into an MRI environment.
+MRI-unsafe items should not enter the MRI scanner room and patients with MRI-unsafe devices should not be examined g.
+NO The operating temperature of the ultrasound probe h.
+DO NOT allow the transducer to contact the patient if the transducer temperature is higher than 43°C (109°F).

-$h.\mbox{NO}$ The operating temperature of the ultrasound probe should remain below $43\mbox{\,°C}.$ j.DO NOT leave children unattended with the system.
+DO NOT leave children unattended with the system.
 Transducers pose a choking hazard due to small, detachable parts and the transducer cable is a strangulation hazard.